David-Lor/Arduino-PowerOutageDetector/README.md

 - Control Pin (2): optocoupler 5V output (HIGH when power is ON, LOW when power is OFF)
 - ON LED (3): optional LED, turns ON when the power is ON, turns OFF when the power is OFF
 - OFF LED (4): optional LED, turns ON when the power is OFF, turns OFF when the power is ON

+## Versions

+- PowerOutageDetector_Simple: Simple/classic Arduino version with a constantly running loop
+- PowerOutageDetector_Interrupt_Sleep: version that uses LowPower library to turn OFF the Arduino after detecting a change on the power status and sending it through Serial, using External Pin Interrupts.
+The Arduino will wake up after detecting another change.